Xilinx/SDAccel_Examples/README.md

 The available applications are

 1. **AES Decryption:**
-Optimized implementation of an AES-128 ECB Encrypt in Software, followed by OpenCL Decryption targeting execution on an SDAccel supported FPGA acceleration card.
+Optimized implementation of an AES-128 ECB Encrypt in Software, followed by OpenCL Decryption.

 2. **Bitcoin Miner:**
 This is a patch and build infrastructure for building the bfgminer application.
-Original code is Open Source.

 3. **Edge Detection:**
 Implementation of a Sobel Edge Detector.